 - visual disturbances, such as yellow or green discoloration

 - shortness of breath

 Cytochrome P450 3A

 Sometimes, a person may not experience the effect of the overdose or misuse immediately.
 Others may not be aware that they have overdosed on Xanax if they are unintentionally combining the drug with other substances, including alcohol.

 Doctors do not use activated charcoal, dialysis, or bowel irrigation for benzodiazepine toxicity.

 A doctor may give adults flumazenil injections if they have overdosed on benzodiazepines.
 They can also give children aged 1–17 years flumazenil to reverse the effects of benzodiazepines after a surgical procedure.

-A significant side effect of flumazenil is seizures, and the drug carries a boxed warning to this effect.
-When doctors give people flumazenil, they must be prepared to treat and manage seizures.
+A significant side effect of flumazenil is seizures, and the drug carries a black box warning to this effect.
+This type of warning is the most serious warning that the FDA give to drugs.

 People who overdose on Xanax alone may have mild symptoms of toxicity.
-However, when people combine Xanax with other drugs that affect the CNS, they may experience more severe symptoms, including difficulty breathing, coma, and death.
+However, when people combine Xanax with other drugs that affect the CNS, they may experience more severe symptoms, including difficulty breathing, coma, and possibly death.